vineetkumarg8/Portfolio/README.md

 Live Preview at : https://www.buymeacoffee.com/vineetkumao

-### Hi there 👋 I am Sachin, a full stack web and app developer.
+### Hi there 👋 I am Vineet, a full stack web and app developer.
 I love to build new things that excites me a lot.

 # buy-me-a-coffee